JackV2020/Domoticz-ToonMonitor/README.md

 Just to not polute your Domoticz with all the buttons and sensors......
 The plugin creates a room with the name you enter for your hardware item and puts everything in that room.

-Updates of the sensors are done every minute.
+Updates of the sensors are done every 5 minutes.

 A remark before installation : Your python installation may need additional plugins.
 Check the live logging of your Domoticz where you will see messages from the plugin explaining what is missing.